anujkumar21/aws-mobile-automation-integration/README.md

 This POC is for AWS Device Farm and Mobile Automation using Appium integration.
 Page Factory over Page Object Model (POM) is used to make the code more readable, maintainable, and reusable.

+Sample wordpress android app is used for this poc.

 ## Prerequisite:
 1. Java
 2. Appium
 3. AWS Account